doryiii/openai-cli/README.md

   supports OpenAI chat completions API.
 - **Image Support:** Send local or remote images to models that support vision.
-- **Tools:** The script has built-in tools for getting the time, fetching web pages, and performing web searches.
+- **Tools:** The script has built-in tools for getting the time, fetching web pages, performing web searches, and file reading/writing.
 - **Syntax Highlighting:** Renders Markdown in the terminal for better readability.
 - **Extremely simple:** Single file, no installation needed.